jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 f.closed    # type is bool
 ```

-Let’s make sense of how this all works.
+Let's make sense of how this all works.
 When we open a new file, imagine that
 we are setting up a “pipe” in front of our file.
 Through the pipe, we can pull
 lines out of a file and into our Python program, line by line.
 At any point,
 the end of the pipe is pointing at the next line to be retrieved.